Hellbilly Deluxe: Musical style

 The project was compared to releases from White Zombie by AllMusic, who wrote that the album was "complete with thunderous industrial rhythms, drilling metal guitars, and B-movie obsessions."
-Entertainment Weekly noted the common usage or horror elements in the lyrics, stating Zombie had "concocted a veritable blood feast of hair-raising guitars, spine-tingling drum loops, and a cast of ghoulish characters who could be refugees from an old William Castle horror flick."
+Entertainment Weekly noted the common usage of horror elements in the lyrics, stating Zombie had "concocted a veritable blood feast of hair-raising guitars, spine-tingling drum loops, and a cast of ghoulish characters who could be refugees from an old William Castle horror flick."
 Tower Records said that Hellbilly Deluxe "continue[d] to explore Zombie's fascination with psychotic noise, pummeling grooves, campy samples, and all things horrific."
 Legends Magazine stated that all of the songs on the album "follow the same formula of anger, sex, death, monster, demon, zombie, satanic, drug abuse kinda raw drive a tractor over your neighbor's skull kinda hate the world so I'll burn it all down music."

 The album opens with "Call of the Zombie", a short introduction that features Sheri Moon Zombie reading a nursery rhyme of sorts that speaks of children hiding under their beds "for fear that the devil would chop off their heads."
 The ending features sound clips from the film Madhouse (1974).
 The introduction leads into "Superbeast".
 "Dragula" is the third song on the album, and is named after the vehicle DRAG-U-LA from the television series The Munsters (1964–66).
 The song lyrically speaks of "a Sunday drive with the Devil", according to USgamer.
 The song's opening line, "superstition, fear, and jealousy", is taken from the British horror film The City of the Dead (1960).
 It is mostly a mid-tempo song that features elements of industrial metal and alternative metal music.
 "Living Dead Girl" is named after the French film La Morte Vivante (1982), which roughly translates to "the living dead girl."
 The song opens with a musical intro taken from a trailer for the exploitation-horror film The Last House on the Left (1972).
 The songs intro features the line "Who is this irresistible creature who has an insatiable love for the dead?", sampled from the Italian horror film Lady Frankenstein (1971).
 "Living Dead Girl" has been interpreted as lyrically speaking about necrophilia.
 It features elements of industrial metal and has been described as "seductive and mesmerizing."